Living Here

 - Political Organisations

-- A Sporting Club
+- Sporting Clubs

 - Educational Institutions

-- Local, State and Federal Government agency
+- Local, State and Federal Government agencies.

 Projects should be able to demonstrate they are innovative, sustainable, environmentally conscious and aligned to the GRC Visitor Economy Strategy and sub-strategies as well as the GAPDL Destination Tourism Plan.
 There is a preference for projects which leverage off current events and or existing infrastructure in the region.